Q: Mr. Pedometer, this may be very obvious to you, but I am wondering if there are any tips you can share about the “correct” way to walk.

 A: Walking is safe, convenient, and fun.
 However, poor posture or exaggerated movements could lead to injury.
 The Mayo Clinic offers these tips on the “correct” way to do your walking:

 • KEEP YOUR HEAD UP.
 Look forward about 10 feet, not down at the ground.
-Keep your chin parallel with the path.
+Keep your chin parallel to the path.
 Your neck, shoulders, and back should be relaxed, not stiffly upright in a military pose.

 • SWING YOUR ARMS.
 Both should move freely, with a slight bend to your elbows.
 A little bit of pumping with your arms is OK.
 Your shoulders should be moving, too.